What Is Crippling Depression?

 - Suicidal Thoughts: Recurrent thoughts of death, suicidal ideation, or a preoccupation with self-harm, which should be taken seriously and addressed immediately.

-These symptoms may vary in severity and duration, and not all individuals with crippling depression will experience every symptom.
+If you’re wondering, “Do I have crippling depression?” keep in mind these symptoms may vary in severity and duration; not all individuals with crippling depression will experience every sign.
 If you or someone you know is exhibiting these symptoms, seeking professional help for an accurate diagnosis and appropriate treatment is crucial.

 Skip To: